db47h/ragel/README.md

 [![goreportb]][goreport]

 This package provides a driver for [ragel] based scanners in Go for streamed input.
-It takes care of all the boiler plate code, letting the user focus on the ragel state machine definition.
+It takes care of all the boilerplate code, letting the user focus on the ragel state machine definition.

-## Intro
+## Rationale

-Streaming input data to ragel -- i.e. reading from an io.Reader as opposed to loading the whole input into memory, requires a *driver*, a piece of code that buffers input and manipulates pointers for the ragel engine.
+Streaming input data to ragel -- i.e. reading from an io.Reader as opposed to loading the whole input into memory, requires a *driver*, a piece of code that buffers input and manipulates pointers for the ragel state machine.

 Here is the Go version of the main loop from the C-like scanner in the ragel
 examples: